 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Paleo & Keto Donuts are also perfect for low carb, gluten-free and GAPS diets.
-You’ll love the tender crumb and different topping options.
-This recipe takes just 10 minutes to mix together!
+Paleo & Keto Donuts take just 10 minutes to mix together!
+Perfect for low carb, gluten-free and GAPS diets, you’ll love the tender crumb and different topping options.

 One thing I love about this recipe is how fast and easy Paleo and Keto Donuts are to make, 20 to 30 minutes total (including baking time)!
 Just one medium size bowl and mixing the few ingredients by hand.